bluestreak711/Subtitle_SRT_Creation/README.md

 # Subtitle_SRT_Creation
 ##
-Description: An effective method for language learning is consuming content with same language subtitles.
+DESCRIPTION: An effective method for language learning is consuming content with same language subtitles.
 Unfortunately, subtitles seem to be lacking for content that is not in English.
 I hope we can change that together.
 ##
 INTRODUCTION: